tuvo1106/python_design_patterns/README.md

 ## Description

-* This repository contains an overview of the Gang of Four (GoF) design patterns as outlined in their seminal book, together with modern-day variations, adjustments, discussions of intrinsic use of patterns in Python.
+* This repository contains an overview of the Gang of Four (GoF) design patterns with modern-day variations, adjustments, and  discussions in Python.

 ## Learning Objectives